aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14.md

 - Duplicate the Remix Contacts tutorial in Next.js 14 using React Server Components and Server Actions, while mainataining progressive enhancement.

-The correct Nextjs approach might be to use Suspense to handle loading states, but I wanted to replicate the features of Remix tutorial as closely as possible.
 This app also replaces the Remix stylesheet with a tailwind one and uses Prisma instead of a fake db.

 ## Executing the rebuild